 Is There a Deadline to File a Personal Injury Lawsuit?

-Should I Talk to the At-Fault Party’s Insurance Company?
+Should You Talk to the At-Fault Party’s Insurance Company?

 Will You Automatically Have to Go to Court if You File a Lawsuit in Georgia?